Satellite Collection Object: How to Use External Files

 7. Click Apply to accept your changes and to keep the Properties Browser open.

-8. Look in the Subsets list.
-You now have a subset named AllSensors.
+8. You now have a subset named AllSensors in the Subsets list.

 9. Click OK to accept your changes and to close the Properties Browser.

-Besides displaying your Satellite Collection object subsets in the 3D Graphics window, you can use elements in the collection for different computational processes (e.g. Coverage, Deck Access, Advanced CAT, Communications, Chains).
+Besides displaying your Satellite Collection object subsets in the 3D Graphics window, you can use elements in the satellite collection for different computational processes (e.g. Coverage, Deck Access, Conjunction Analysis, Communications, Chains).
 Start with a Coverage Definition object.

 Inserting a Coverage Definition object

-Insert a Coverage Definition object with 4 deg point granularity.
+A Coverage Definition object defines a coverage areas for analysis.
+Insert a Coverage Definition object with 4-degree point granularity.

 1. Insert a Coverage Definition () object using the Insert Default () method.